puck/catalystcloud-docs/source/tutorials/network/creating-an-instance-with-interfaces-on-different-networks-with-heat.rst

 interfaces on the existing private network and the newly created one.

 You will need to delve into the mysteries of 'cloud-init' a little to achieve this.
-You'll also learn how to perform another useful customisation - changing who the default user is for an instance.
+You will also learn how to perform another useful customisation - changing who the default user is for an instance.

 Heat Template